ravenscroftj/timetrack/README.md

 The entry will be wiped from the system and the current day's logs will be shown on screen.

+NB: you can use `timetrack rm` as an alias for remove (to save keystrokes).

 ## License
 This project is under the MIT open source license.
 Please see the LICENSE file for the specifics.